Convert Quarts of Sugar to Tablespoons

 Enter the amount of sugar in quarts below to get the value converted to tablespoons.

 Do you want to convert tablespoons of sugar to quarts?

 How to Convert Quarts of Sugar to Tablespoons

-To convert a quart measurement to a tablespoon measurement, multiply the sugar by the conversion ratio.
-One quart of sugar is equal to 64 tablespoons, so use this simple formula to convert:
+Since one quart of sugar is equal to 64 tablespoons, you can use this simple formula to convert:

-The sugar in tablespoons is equal to the quarts multiplied by 64.
+The sugar in tablespoons is equal to the sugar in quarts multiplied by 64.

 Should I Measure Sugar by Weight or Volume?

 Many experts are adamant that dry ingredients like sugar should be measured by weight instead of volume, especially when used for baking.